Skip to Main Content

 Briery Creek Lake

-Although Briery’s hay day is distant, it is showing signs of improvement and remains one of the best Largemouth Bass fisheries in the state.
-Bass anglers will find no shortage of casting targets with the lake’s abundant standing timber, stumps, and fallen trees.
+During the early to mid-2000’s Briery Creek Lake was arguably the best place in the commonwealth to catch a trophy Largemouth Bass and even scared the current state record of 16.25 lbs.
+Since then, trophy bass potential has declined slightly because of several factors including reservoir aging, Largemouth Bass virus, and the introduction of Hydrilla.
+However, Briery Creek still boasts a unique combination of size and numbers of largemouth.
+Since the implementation of the 16–24” protected slot, abundance of bass in the slot has tripled and remained consistent.
+The lake continues to boast a strong bass population, with a total of 294 collected during spring 2023 samples.
+Within the population of “catchable” size bass (> 8”) 45% were >15”, and 5% were >20”.
+This means that, on average, 1 out of every 20 adult bass in the lake was 20” and up.
+Although Briery’s hay day is distant, it remains one of the best bass fisheries in the state.
+Anglers will find no shortage of casting targets with the lake’s abundant standing timber, stumps, and fallen trees.
 Target transition areas leading in to spawning flats in early to mid-spring.
-Later in spring and through summer, main lake points and creek channel ledges should consistently hold numbers of fish.
+Later in spring and through summer, main lake points and creek channel ledges should consistently hold fish.
 Briery is not just a bass lake; it also provides moderate sunfish and crappie fisheries.
-Bank anglers wishing to target sunfish and crappie will find ample opportunities along the lakes two fishing trails and three ADA compliant fishing piers.
-More information on Briery Creek Lake.
+Bank anglers wishing to target sunfish and crappie will find ample opportunities along two fishing trails and three ADA compliant piers.
+For more information on Briery Creek Lake visit the Briery Creek Lake page.

 Sandy River Reservoir